 Military students who have been activated or deployed with orders and are unable to continue their studies for an academic term (Semester or Module), must do the following:

-Notify their Instructor(s), their Academic Success Counselor or Advisor, and the Registrar’s Office that they have military orders that will prohibit them from continuing as a student in the current academic term.
+Notify their Instructor(s), their Academic Advisor (MC) or Academic Success Counselor (ASC), and the Registrar’s Office that they have military orders that will prohibit them from continuing as a student in the current academic term.

 Students who meet the criteria listed above are eligible for the following:

-If the request for withdrawal is during the first half of the Module/Semester, students will receive a grade of “W” for each course in which they are enrolled, no course credit shall be awarded, and the term shall not be counted as a term in residence.
+If the request for withdrawal is during the first half of the Module/Semester, students will receive no grade for the courses in which they are enrolled, no course credit shall be awarded, and the term shall not be counted toward in the Pace of Completion for Satisfactory Academic Progress.
 A full refund of tuition and/or room and board will be granted.

 In the event that a military student’s absence will extend into multiple terms, the student will be granted a Military Leave of Absence while they are deployed.
 The Military Leave of Absence will expire six (6) months after the end of the deployment.
 Students on a Military Leave of Absence will be able to resume their education without the need of reapplying to Post University by contacting the Registrar’s Office.